AndreWohnsland/CocktailBerry/docs/setup.md

 Then running twice times again the cleaning program to fully clean all pumps from remaining fluid.

 !!! question "When to Clean"
-    Depending on the build specification of your machine, it is a good practice to execute the cleaning of the machine before usage.
+    Depending on the build specification of your machine, it is a good practice to execute the cleaning of the machine before and after usage.
     This depends on the frequency you use CocktailBerry, where it's stored, how good it was cleaned and so on.